 “Start spreading the news, I’m leaving today, I wanna be a part of it, New York New York!!” – Frank Sinatra

 One of the most well-known attractions and experiences in New York City is to go to a Broadway musical!
+On my very first visit to NYC, seeing as many broadway shows as I could fit in (and afford!) was the top priority and I managed to see four awesome shows, most with discounted ticket prices.

 So how can you book a broadway show in NYC and get discounted rates?
 I’ll tell you how!